Khan/wonder-blocks/packages/wonder-blocks-form/components/checkbox.md

     render() {
         const handleChanged = (checked) => console.log(`clicked on checkbox with checked=${checked.toString()}`);
         const headingText = "Functions";
-        const descriptionText = `A great cook knows how to take basic ingredients and prepare a delicious meal.
-In this topic, you will become function-chefs!
-You will learn how to combine functions with arithmetic operations and how to compose functions.`;

         return <View>
             <Checkbox
                 label="Receive assignment reminders for Algebra"